 What type of services do you offer?

 Tomorrow's Rainbow provides peer support groups for children ages 3 years old through high school and their families.
 Most of the time people do not need therapy after a death of a significant person.
-Tomorrow's Rainbow does not provide therapy or counseling services; however, the program is overseen by our Program Director, Marla Berger, LMHC, ATR who is a licensed clinician.
 Our support groups are led by highly qualified volunteers who have extensive training in supporting bereaved youth.
 Our groups meet twice monthly to allow for a child's natural need to process over time in a non-threatening manner.

 How do I get started?